-2.3.1 Feature design
+3.2.1 Feature design

-Recall that for the purpose of segmentation, the waveform representation of the audio was transformed via summation of Fourier coefficients and kernel smoothing to give a new time series representation that contained useful information.
+Recall that for the purpose of segmentation, the waveform of the audio was transformed in steps 1-3 to give a new time series representation containing useful information.
 There are other useful transformations that can also be made.
+Thee different transformations allow us to describe different characteristics of the data.
 We can extract common features from these transformations to get a large body of potentially informative features.